 - The 2008 Great Recession was the longest recession in U.S. history

-Good news is many have recovered and so did the housing market.
-Home buyers can qualify for mortgage loan with bad credit without having to pay off or settle outstanding unpaid collections and charge off accounts with FHA Loans.
+Good news is many have recovered.
+So did the housing market.
+Home buyers can qualify for mortgage loan with bad credit.
+Borrowers can qualify for home loans without having to pay off or settle outstanding unpaid collections and charge off accounts with FHA Loans.

 Bad Credit Is Like A Hangover: Heals With Time

-There is hope for people who got hurt financially due to the financial collapse of 2008 and have lost their homes to bankruptcy or foreclosure.
-Credit scores fluctuate and just because someone has low credit scores today does not mean that they will have low credit scores a year from now.
+There is hope for people who got hurt financially due to the financial collapse of 2008.
+Many have lost their homes to bankruptcy or foreclosure.
+Credit scores fluctuate.
+Just because someone has low credit scores today does not mean that they will have low credit scores a year from now.

 Here Are Some Facts On Credit Scores:

-- A bad credit record stays on consumer credit reports for a 7 years, except for a bankruptcy, which stays on credit report for 10 years.
+- A bad credit record stays on consumer credit reports for a 7 years

-- I have seen consumers who had credit scores under 500 but now their credit scores are in the mid 600s just a year later where they can qualify for FHA Loans.
+- I have seen consumers who had credit scores under 500 but now their credit scores are in the mid 600s just a year later where they can qualify for home loans

 Home Buyers With Prior Bankruptcy